Sources of Financial Assistance

-There are a variety of sources for financial support for veterans, active military, reservists and dependents.
+There are a variety of sources for financial support for veterans, active military, reservists and dependents administered through the Department of Veterans Affairs.
 Each has its own forms, processes and timetables.
+These programs include:

 The dependent child, spouse or unmarried surviving spouses of a service connected disabled or deceased veteran may be entitled to tuition and fee waiver benefits at any campus of the California State University system as well as other public California colleges.
 To obtain eligibility requirements and assistance in applying for these valuable benefits, please contact your local County Veterans Service Office, your school's VA office, or call the California Department of Veterans Affairs at (916) 503-8397.